To tow your trailer, you’re going to need more than just the trailer.

 A Vehicle That Can Support The Trailer’s Weight

 This may seem pretty obvious, but it can’t be stated enough that you must have a vehicle that is capable of pulling the trailer you are hauling.
 No car is going to be able to haul a large utility trailer, just like no SUV is going to be able to haul a gooseneck trailer.
 Consider the size and carrying capacity of your trailer, and choose a vehicle to tow it accordingly.

 SUVs are capable of hauling most large utility or large enclosed cargo trailers, but they simply don’t have the right features to haul a gooseneck.
 Cars can only haul relatively small trailers, so if you plan on hauling more than a small utility or motorcycle trailer, don’t use your car.
 On the other hand, trucks can haul just about anything.
 From hauling goosenecks to large equipment trailers, trucks have proven to be the best at towing just about every kind of trailer there is.

-Visit our page about what kinds of trailers you can tow to learn more about the vehicles best-suited to haul your trailer: CLICK HERE
+Visit our page about to learn more about what kinds of trailers you can tow.

 The Right Class Hitch

 Having the right class hitch for your trailer is also an important consideration.
 Hitches determine how much weight your vehicle can tow, and are also dependent on the kind of vehicle you are using.
 Class I hitches are the weakest and are intended only for light towing.
 On the other end of the spectrum, class V hitches are extremely heavy duty and can tow loads greater than 10,000 pounds.

 Having the right tires is a must for safely towing any trailer.
 Depending on the load range of your trailer tires, you will be able to pull a limited amount of weight.
 You can find the load range of your trailer’s tires on the outside of the tires themselves.